wordhater/ADB-client/README.md

 # ADB-client
-A work in progress client used to streamline several ADB operations
+A work in progress client used to streamline several ADB operations(mostly sideloading apps for now)

 watch support only currently with vr, phone and other platforms planned